caqlishire/FinalPack-1/README.md

 We got divided into 5 groups for our final projects.
 Our group decided to set up a gaming server(minecraft) and named our group as [Code-Blockers](https://github.com/grenack/Code-Blockers).
 ### Week 13
 - I missed this week.
 I went to a funeral in Tulsa, Oklahoma.
+Team contribution: I was trying to set up my Pi as a server using Fonguh's script but was unsucessful.
+We noted down and he was able to isolate the trouble.
+We will have to manually enter some commmands to make the script run.
 ### Week 14
 - As for week 14, chapter 14 was about Window Managers and chapter 15 was about the C compiler.
 I learned some commands such as "xwininfo" to see the location of the icon and "xlsclients -l" to list all the window IDs forand clients.
 Here are my two essays for [chapter 14 - A Brief Survey of the Linux Desktop](https://github.com/vangx033/Week14/blob/master/Ch14.md) and [chapter 15 - Devevopment Tools](https://github.com/vangx033/Week14/blob/master/Ch15.md).
+Team contribution: As I failed to set up my Pi as a server and failed to connect to his server at home, I did some research about [TCP vs UDP and SSH port 22](https://github.com/vangx033/Week14/blob/master/README.md).
 ### Week 15
 ### Week 16
 ### Week 17